GajenderChaudhary/CCI_prompt_engineering_project/README.md

 The third Identifier is the serial number assigned to the order which means that out of all the orders that were passed in July month of 2014.
 This order was assigned the 11th serial position during the Unique ID Assignment.

-The Fourth Identifier is supposed to handle a scenario where there is more than one document associated with a particular order.
-The Default value for this identifier is 1 which means the single document associated with that given order.
-In a scenario, when the number of documents in the folder exceeds one.
-The unique ID assignment will account for that.
+The Fourth Identifier is supposed to handle a scenario in which there is more than one document associated with a particular order.
+The Default value for this identifier is 1 for a single document associated with that given order.
+When an order has more than one document, the fourth placeholder will handle that as explained through next example.

 Example 2 - A document in 2017 month of April has 3 Documents.
 Then Unique ID of each document should be -